turbot/guardrails-docs/docs/getting-started/getting-started-azure/observe-azure-activity/index.md

 ## Step 6: Observe events

 Switch back to the Guardrails console browser tab.
-Guardrails' event processing system will soon detect the change, and a new `RESOURCE UPDATED` notification will appear in the list.
-Select that new notification from the Activities list.
+Guardrails’ event processing system will detect the change once Azure emits the events and they are processed.
+A new `RESOURCE UPDATED` notification will then appear in the `Activities` list.
+Select the new notification from the list.

 <p><img alt="filter 4" src="/images/docs/guardrails/getting-started/getting-started-azure/observe-azure-activity/filter-4.png"/></p>

 ## Step 7: Audit resource change

 On the notifications detail page, you can see metadata about the change and even audit the changes in configuration between the previous known state and the observed change.
 Scroll down in the **DIFF** section to observe the changes that Guardrails has recorded.

 <p><img alt="diff" src="/images/docs/guardrails/getting-started/getting-started-azure/observe-azure-activity/diff.png"/></p>